 If so, you may benefit from speaking with an attorney prior to taking other actions.
 Although paying the fine for a traffic citation may appear to be the easiest solution, it may not be in your best interest.
 Points against your Florida driver's license can add up quickly and a blemished driving record may result in auto insurance premium surcharges that can last for years.
 Receiving a traffic ticket does not mean that you are guilty of the offense, submitting payment does.
 To protect your interests, it is important to seek legal counsel in a timely manner.

-At The Law Offices of Edwards & Mason, our traffic defense lawyers have successfully represented clients for a broad range of violations such as:
+At The Law Offices of Edwards & Jones, our traffic defense lawyers have successfully represented clients for a broad range of violations such as:

 - Speeding Tickets